Cambridge Analytica and Brexit

 In the video above, Alexander Nix talks about how Cambridge Analytica uses proxy companies in order to remain in the shadows.

 We know for a fact that most of the Leave.EU budget went to an obscure Canadian company called AggregateIQ.
-So too did the anonymously donated, dodgy money that was funnelled through the DUP in order to subvert election rules.
+So too did some of the anonymously donated, dodgy money that was funnelled through the DUP in order to subvert election rules.
 However, we also know that there are connections between AggregateIQ and Cambridge Analytica.
 These connections were discovered in this very thorough article by Carole Cadwalladr in the Guardian.

 AggregateIQ holds the key to unravelling another complicated network of influence that Mercer has created.
 A source emailed me to say he had found that AggregateIQ’s address and telephone number corresponded to a company listed on Cambridge Analytica’s website as its overseas office: “SCL Canada”.